Heinrich Portscheller

 In recent years, Starr County has experienced population growth and development, with advancements in education, healthcare, and transportation infrastructure.
 The area continues to rely on agriculture and ranching, as well as tourism from visitors interested in its historical and cultural heritage.
 Despite its location near the border, Starr County maintains a strong sense of community and remains an important part of Texas' history.

-This timeline provides a concise overview of the key events in the history of Starr County, Texas.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Starr County, Texas.

 • 1848: Treaty of Guadalupe Hidalgo ends the Mexican-American War and brings the area under US control.